Label-Efficient Model Selection for Text Generation: Analysis

 \subsubsection{Cluster Sizes and Difference Norms}

-Since the distance between two vectors is bounded by the sum of their norms, difference vectors with smaller norms have a higher tendency to be clustered together.
+In distance-based clustering, vectors with smaller norms have a higher tendency to be clustered together.
 This is nicely demonstrated in Figure~\ref{tsne_diff_vecs}, which depicts an example two-dimensional projection of difference vectors for a pair of models.
 The projection reveals a densely populated region close to zero, corresponding to cases where the model outputs show more subtle differences.

 Figure~\ref{clusters_rel_size_norm} illustrates the relation between the sizes of clusters and the average norm of difference vectors within the cluster.
 Evidently, clustering the difference vectors tends to result in a small number of large clusters, which have a low average norm (bottom-right area of Fig.~\ref{clusters_rel_size_norm}), alongside a large number of small clusters with higher norm values.
 Often, over half of the vectors are assigned to a single cluster with small norms.
 As \method{} selects one example from each cluster, the sub-population of examples with small difference norms is under-represented in the set of selected examples.